The Most Efficient Electric Cars in 2025

 EVDB range: 85 miles

-Cost per mile[^1]: 7.03p
+Cost per mile[^1]: 6.26p

-We absolutely love Fiat’s electric city car, even though there seems to be widespread befuddlement about what it’s actually called.
+We love Fiat’s electric city car, even though there seems to be widespread befuddlement about what it’s actually called.
 Fiat refers to it as ‘The New 500’, but then saw fit to put a badge on the back of the car proclaiming it as the ‘500e’.
 We’re going with the latter, if only because it’s quicker to say.
 Regardless, it looks great, with a more modern reimagining of the cutesy styling of the original than that of the previous Fiat 500 of 2007, and it’s fabulous to drive in town.
 It’s also relatively affordable by EV standards.
 As far as want-one-factor goes, not many small electric cars (the Honda E aside, perhaps) can match this one.

 Fiat 500e Review